privacyresearchgroup/libsignal-protocol-typescript/README.md

 - [TypedArray](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray)
 - [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)

-## Usage (ROLFE-TODO)
+## Usage

-The code samples below come almost directly from our [sample web application]().
+The code samples below come almost directly from our [sample web application](https://github.com/privacyresearchgroup/libsignal-typescript-demo).
 Please have a look there to see how everything fits together.
 Look at this project's unit tests too.

 ### Add the SDK to your project